AWS EC2 Troubleshooting

 • Resolution

-• Amazon EBS-backed AMI instance – stop and restart the instance
+• Amazon EBS-backed AMI instance — stop and start the instance (migrates to a new host).

 • Instance-store backed AMI — terminate the instance and launch a replacement.